Clinical Psychology (Counseling Practice), MA

 - GRE method: Students must earn a score of at least the 70th percentile on the psychology subject test of the Graduate Record Examination.

-- Grade point average method: Students must achieve a grade point average of at least 3.0 in the following courses: PSYC 505 FOUNDATIONS OF COUNSELING, PSYC 516 PSYCHOPATHOLOGY, and PSYC 530 ADVANCED RESEARCH METHODS.
+- Grade point average method: Students must achieve a grade point average of at least 3.0 in the following courses: PSYC 505 FOUNDATIONS OF COUNSELING, PSYC 516 PSYCHOPATHOLOGY, PSYC 530 ADVANCED RESEARCH METHODS, and PSYC 519 BASIC CLINICAL SKILLS.
 All courses that count toward meeting the competency requirement must be taken at Roosevelt University.

 Academic integrity: The Department of Psychology holds graduate students to professional standards of academic integrity.
 The Department considers actions that present the work of another as one's own to be unethical and inappropriate.
 Cheating and plagiarism are never tolerated.
 The department defines plagiarism as presenting the ideas or words of another as one's own.
 Students must follow the rules for appropriate citation and quotation of the words of others, as outlined in the current edition of the American Psychological Association's publication manual, in all papers and theses.
 Students who violate these standards regarding cheating and plagiarism will be considered for dismissal from the program.